 Pros: +Auto-walk feature makes questing easier. +Land based and flying mounts. +Great environment and water effects. +Marriage system, pets, and fort Battles. +Good variety of skills. +Daily Events

-Cons: -Limited appearance customization. -PvE feels very easy. -Must wait until level 15 to chose class.
+Cons: -Limited appearance customization. -PvE feels very easy. -Must wait until level 15 to chose class (as Human).

 Jade Dynasty Overview

 Jade Dynasty is the third MMORPG to be published by Perfect World International.
 Like their previous titles, Jade Dynasty has an oriental setting.
 Much of the game’s environments and monsters are borrowed from Chinese mythology, which help it stand out from the crowd of fantasy games.
-New players in Jade Dynasty do not select a class right away, instead they start the game as initiates and must wait until level 15 to chose between five factions.
-All five factions have a different set of skills and a unique play style.
-The five factions (classes) in Jade Dynasty are:
+New human players in Jade Dynasty do not select a class right away, instead they start the game as initiates and must wait until level 15 to chose between several factions, each with a different set of skills and a unique play style.
+These factions (classes) in Jade Dynasty are:

 Jadeon - The premier ranged damage dealer in Jade Dynasty.
 Jadeons have powerful AoE (area of effect) spells that make them effective levelers.
 High cast times and low defense make them vulnerable at close range.